tcsvn/pyadlml/docs/user_guide.rst

 and activities respectively can be found in the modules ``pyadlml.dataset.stats.devices`` or  ``pyadlml.dataset.stats.activities``.
 Statistics combining activities and devices reside in ``pyadlml.dataset.stats``.

-I could just list all the methods but lets use the :ref:`Amsterdam` dataset as example
+The following examples use the :ref:`Amsterdam` dataset for presentation.

 Activities
 ~~~~~~~~~~